ashutoshmjain/gita/src/prologue.md

 ---

 "Ability to experience" is the fundamental property of "knowledge".
+For example when your favourite rock star plucks the guitar strings - the experience belongs to her on account of her knowledge.
+The audiences only get information.
+We can enjoy the information but we can't "experience" without knowledge.

 "Information" , by definition, is dualistic for it needs two opposites to exist.
 "Knowledge" on the other hand is always unique because the experience is always unique.

 While store of "information" may be available in the network, it doesn't by default guarantees experience because `Karma` is a prerequisite.
 We can't experience without actions.
 Knowledge is progressive improvement in experience with repetitive actions and it stays unique despite repetitions.
 No matter how many times we iterate the game, it has always something new on offer. `Karma`, thus underpins the conversion of information into knowledge.